Call for Makers Maker Faire Bay Area 2018

 - Details and descriptions of the entry categories can be found below.

-- You can fill out more than one proposal in one or more categories.
+- You can fill out more than one application in one or more categories.

 - Before starting your application, select a quality photo of your project and yourself.

-- You will be able to edit your completed application using the Maker Admin Tool.
+- You will be able to edit your completed application using the Maker Faire Portal.
 A unique link will be sent to you after submitting your application.

 Entry InformationTo apply, choose the entry form above which best fits your proposal: Maker Exhibit, Performance, Presentation, Startup Company, or Sponsor.